thewca/statistics/server/README.md

 ## Tests

-This backend project uses integration tests so we need to actually connect to a database and fetch data from somewhere.
+This backend project uses integration tests so we need to actually connect to a database.
+We mock WCA profile response.

 - Preparing the database for tests (from the repository root)

   `docker compose -f server/docker-compose-test.yaml up -d`

-This will start the database (port 3307) and also a mocked version of the WCA's api (for getting user info) on port 3500.
+This will start the database (port 3307).

 - Run the tests